 When did I go?
 June 2012, March 2013, May 2013

 The damage: Expect to pay $52 for a 2 course lunch + more with drinks.

 The good: You’ve gathered that the fusilli in my view is a thing to behold, it’s simply exquisite and a must have when you come here.
-There is matching service, even though staff are quick to offer you an expresso over a latte and arrive dressed to impressed too as it’s that type of place.
+There is matching service, even though staff are quick to offer you an expresso over a latte.
+Arrive dressed to impress too, as it’s that type of place that deserves it.
 I’d happily come back, but next time I’ll change up my order!